 Kim has worked with San Mateo County Mosquito and Vector Control District since 2004.
 She studied entomology and acarology in university and has worked in that field for Archbold Biological Station in Florida and San Mateo County Department of Agriculture/Weights and Measures in California.

 Ryan Thorndike started with the District in May of 2014 as a seasonal employee helping to eradicate the Aedes aegypti mosquito (also known as the Yellow Fever mosquito) in West Menlo Park.
-His strong background in working with the public made him a valuable member of the SMCMVCD team and has since been promoted to a full-time vector control tech.
-His zone includes Redwood City, in which he inspects and treats known sources of vectors.
-His ultimate goal is to improve the quality of life for citizens of San Mateo County, the county in which h
+He was hired as a full-time technician in January of 2015.
+His zone includes Redwood City, Emerald Hills, and parts of unincorporated Redwood City.
+Ryan is a lifelong resident of San Mateo.